OpenMined/PSI/SECURITY.md

 entirely and submit location histories which unlock tests by brute force.

-A potential limitation with the PSI-cardinality approach is the communication complexity, which scales linearly with the size of the larger set.
+A potential limitation with the PSI approach is the communication complexity, which scales linearly with the size of the larger set.
 This is of particular concern when performing PSI between a constrained device (cellphone) holding a small set, and a large service provider (e.g. WhatsApp), such as in the Private Contact Discovery application.